Applied Movement Science

 Degree plans and Four-Year Guides:

-M.Ed.
-Plus EC-12 Physical Education Teacher Certification:
+All-Level Physical Education Teacher Certification:

 Although the Department of Kinesiology and Health Education no longer offers Physical Education Teacher Education, completion of the Applied Movement Science (AMS) series of coursework makes a student eligible to seek K-12 Physical Education teaching certification as part of their bachelor’s degree.
 During the second year in the AMS program or after the student has taken the Sport Pedagogy course, the student may apply to the professional development series (a series of three classes and student teaching that are offered by the Department of Curriculum & Instruction).
 Please visit the Department of Curriculum & Instruction website for how to apply to the professional development series.